mosdef-hub/mbuild/docs/getting_started/writers/writers.rst

 File Writers
 ----------------------------------------------

-The mBuild software also supports simulation engine-specific file writers.
-These writers create a complete set of simulation writers to input files or a partial set of file writers, where the other required files are generated via another means or Python package.
+The mBuild library also supports simulation engine-specific file writers.
+These writers create a complete set of simulation writers to input files or a partial set of file writers, where the other required files are generated via another means.

 mBuild utilizes ParmEd to write ``Compound`` information to a variety of file formats (e.g. PDB, MOL2, GRO.
 The full list of formats supported by ParmEd